Spin(7) metrics from K\"ahler Geometry: More examples

 \subsection{$Spin(7)$ metrics from Tod's ansatz}

 As in section \ref{example1} there is a natural way of obtaining many local examples using the so-called Tod's ansatz cf. \cite[Prop. $3.1$]{ArmstrongTodansatz}.
-The idea is again to apply the Gibbons-Hawking ansatz but choosing a harmonic function on an open set of $\R^3$ which depends on only two variables.
+The idea is again to apply the Gibbons-Hawking ansatz but choosing the harmonic function to depend on only two variables.

 In the notation of subsection \ref{GibbonsHawkingAnsatz}, if we choose $V:B\to \R^+$, independent of say coordinate $x$, then in addition to the Gibbons-Hawking hyperK\"ahler triple, we can also define an almost K\"ahler form by